Development of Sustainable Strategies for Managing Bacterial Diseases and Improving Tree Health in the Peach Production System

 Objective 1: Develop sustainable spray programs with biopesticides to reduce bacterial diseases.

-In the 2022 growing season, 16 biopesticide spray treatments were evaluated in the peach field for managing bacterial leaf spot.
+In the 2023 growing season, 18 biopesticide spray treatments were evaluated in the research peach fields for managing bacterial spot on leaves and fruit.
 Copper (0.1 lb MCE/acre) and untreated control were included as control.
-The spray treatments were applied every 7-14 days.
+The spray treatments were applied every 7-10 days.
 There were four replicates/trees per treatment.
 Disease incidence and severity were rated on five shoots per tree for a total of five times.
 Disease data were analyzed with a generalized linear mixed model in MiniTab.

-Bacterial canker control: In the 2022 dormant season, we evaluated 10 biopesticide treatments for managing bacterial canker on peach twigs of potted trees using two different methods.
-In both methods, peach twigs with the same age were pruned and sprayed with each biopesticide strain, copper, or sterile tap water (control).
-Then, pruning cuts were: 1) spray-inoculated on the next day with a cocktail of Pss strains (108 cfu/ml) previously collected from bacterial canker in local peach orchards and wrapped with parafilm (method 1); or 2) exposed to natural infection through rain events and sprayed with the biopesticide/copper treatments two more times (method 2).
-Lesion length was measured after 3 months.
-There were four replications/twigs per treatment using each method.
-The experiment was conducted twice for both methods.
+Bacterial canker control: In the 2023 dormant season, we repeated the 2022 potted tree trial using the natural infection method.
+Peach twigs at the same age were pruned and sprayed with each biopesticide strain, copper, or sterile tap water (control).
+Then, pruning cuts were exposed to natural infection through rain events and sprayed with the biopesticide/copper treatments two more times.
+There were four replications/twigs per treatment.
+The experiment was conducted twice.
+Lesion length is being measured.

 Objective 2: Assess sustainable soil management practices and their integration with spray programs on reducing bacterial diseases in research orchards.

-We carried out three field trials where the impact of different soil management practices on incidence and severity of bacterial diseases were evaluated: 1) Addition of mulch (with or without chicken manure) to a mature orchard; 2) Addition of mulch to a young orchard that previously received composted mulch before planting (incorporated); and 3) Addition of compost to a young orchard that received compost from food waste before planting (incorporated).
-The mature orchard (#1) has natural presence of bacterial spot every year, but bacterial spot was spray-inoculated with a local Xap strain (106 cfu/ml) in the young orchards (2 and 3).
+In 2022, we carried out three field trials where the impact of different soil management practices on incidence and severity of bacterial diseases were evaluated: 1) Addition of mulch to a young orchard that previously received composted mulch before planting (incorporated); 2) Addition of mulch (with or without chicken manure) to a mature orchard; and 3) Addition of compost to a young orchard that received compost from food waste before planting (incorporated).
+The mature orchard (#2) has natural presence of bacterial spot every year, but bacterial spot was spray-inoculated with a local Xap strain (106 cfu/ml) in all the three orchards used in this study (both the matured and young orchards).

 Soil health parameters were measured in soil samples collected twice a year.
 Soil cores (0-15 cm) were randomly collected with soil corer (5 cm diameter) from replicated research plots.
 Collected soil cores were sieved (2mm) and stored at 4 °C until use.
 In the laboratory, soils were quantified for water content by drying the soils at 60 °C until a constant weight was reached.
 Nitrogen concentrations (NO3- + NH4+) were determined after extracting the soils with 1 M KCl for 1 hour followed by filtration and colorimetric analyses.
 Organic nitrogen mineralization potentials were estimated by anaerobically incubating soils in dark at room temperature for 7 days, followed by quantifying the changes in NH4+ concentrations.
 Microbial respiration was estimated by incubating soil samples in dark at room temperature for 24 hours.
 The CO2 production was quantified and used to calculate the respiration rates.
 Activities of soil enzymes associated with carbon and nitrogen cycling were measured with fluorescence methods.